Explore

 Attachments

-The rules were suspended; the order was passed.
+The rules were suspended; the resolution was adopted.

 Attachments